Zaidwerd/stay-at-home/README.md

 ##Thank You
 * GA Instructors
-* Jimmie Los Angeles for recipe idea
+* Jimmy De Los Angeles for recipe idea

 ##Credit
 * Saved Function in Model assisted by: Bobby King